scaleapi/llm-engine/docs/index.md

 Spellbook Serve is a Python library, CLI, and Helm chart that provides everything you need to deploy your foundation models to the cloud using Kubernetes.
 Key features include:

+🚀 **Ready-to-use Inference APIs for your favorite models**: Spellbook Serve comes with ready-to-use inference APIs for your favorite open-source models, including MPT, Falcon, and LLaMA.
+Use scale-hosted endpoints or deploy to your own infrastructure.

 🐳 **Deploying from any docker image**: Turn any Docker image into an auto-scaling deployment with simple APIs.